evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 2. Use [Data source API](https://grafana.com/docs/grafana/latest/http_api/data_source/)
 3. Configure the data-source with [provisioning](https://grafana.com/docs/grafana/latest/datasources/azuremonitor/#configure-the-data-source-with-provisioning)

 Options 1 is not an option at all, it's a good way to learn and "play around", but can't be used for automation.
 Option 3 allows you to provision dashboards during Grafana deployment and this is good option for post provisioning configuration.
 But in our case, teams should be able to configure and deploy their data-sources themselves at any time.
-Therefore we decided to go with declarative approach.
-That is - teams will configure their data-sources as `json` files, create a PR to the Grafana resources repository, and when PR is approved and merged, data-sources will be automatically deployed to Grafana using Azure DevOps CI/CD pipelines.
+Therefore we decided to go for a declarative approach.
+That means that teams will configure their data-sources as `json` files, create a PR to the Grafana resources repository, and when PR is approved and merged, data-sources will be automatically deployed to Grafana using Azure DevOps CI/CD pipelines.

 ## Azure monitor data-source configuration

 Let's check what it takes to configure Azure Monitor data-source.
-Azure Monitor data-source can access metrics from different services and each services can be configured individually.
+Azure Monitor data-source can access metrics from different services and each service can be configured individually.

 ### Azure Monitor service